tav/plexnet/README.txt

 And then, assuming you have the usual dev environment (gcc, make, etc.), run ``./plexnet/environ/startup/redpill init`` in a shell/terminal to get started...

-All of the work, except for the bits in the ``third_party`` directory, have been placed into the Public Domain.
+All of the work, except for the bits in ``third_party`` directories and files with specific license headers, have been placed into the Public Domain.
 See ``documentation/legal.txt`` for the full Public Domain Dedication.

 --
 Enjoy, tav